![]() |

 Great Gray Owl, Michigan's Upper Peninsula The Fun Stuff You Will Explore

-Is your thing portrait photography?
+One Light Portrait Is your thing portrait photography?
 Or maybe you just want to learn how to take better photos of your family and friends.
-There are lots of suggestions for metering, lighting, posing, using lens focal lengths and perspective control, indoor and studio portraits, and a lot more.
-And you don't need a lot of fancy equipment.
+There are lots of suggestions for metering, lighting, posing, using lens focal lengths and perspective control, indoor and outdoor portraits, and a lot more.
+And you don't always need a lot of fancy equipment.
 The photo above was taken with a single household light bulb.
-There is also information on lighting from natural light, to using a simple flash (both on and off camera), to using a full set of studio lights.
+There is also information on how to use natural light, a simple flash (both on and off camera), and a full set of studio lights.

-More photos are taken of people and landscapes than anything.
-Hordes of people hop out of cars, vans, and buses to take photos of a grand landscape, and many of them go home with snapshots that are just like billions of other snapshots taken every year.
-Learn how to take landscape photos that stand out from the crowd, the kind you would be proud to frame hang on your living room wall.
+Denali (Mt.
+McKinley) at Reflection Pond, Alaska More photos are taken of people and landscapes than anything else.
+Hordes of people hop out of cars, vans, and buses to take photos of a grand landscape, and many of them go home with snapshots that are as ordinary as millions of other snapshots taken every year.
+Learn how to take landscape photos that stand out from the crowd, the kind you would be proud to frame and hang on your living room wall.
 You will discover the simple things the pros do to create memorable landscape images.
 You will learn how to work with the light rather than fight the light.
 As you explore the intensity, quality, direction, and temperature of the light, you will know what kind of photos will and won't work in each lighting situation.
 A whole new world will open up to you.
 Digital Photography Exposure for Dummies will show you several ways to master depth of field to create the "artistic look" you want.
 Suggestions for working with time and location and well established landscape techniques will give you the edge in your landscape skills.

 Pika in the Tundra, Rocky Mountain National Park, Colorado